GeoscienceAustralia/DEA-CalVal-Phase2/README.md

 </A>
 and the
 <A HREF="https://spectralevolution.com/products/hardware/field-portable-spectroradiometers-for-remote-sensing/rs-3500/">
-Spectral Evolution RS-3500
+Spectral Evolution SR-3500
 </A>
-, colloquially known as "the Speckie".<P>
+.<P>

-The FLAME directory includes calibration data that we independently measured by
+The FLAME directory includes calibration data that were independently measured by
 <A HREF="http://www.terraluma.net">
 Terraluma
 </A>